plantoncloud/gh-action-build-javascript/README.md

 # gh-action-build-javascript

-GitHub Action to build and publish protobuf stubs for multiple languages to Artifact Store on Planton Cloud
+GitHub Action to build and publish Javascript (NPM) packages to Artifact Store on Planton Cloud.